JSON Log and Event File Challenges

 The JSON Flattening Challenge

-One major challenge for indexing JSON files is efficiently indexing JSON files that have one or more, or very complex, nested JSON arrays.
-JSON arrays and the properties must be converted into a two-dimensional representation—like a relational table.
+A challenge for indexing JSON files is how to efficiently index any arrays that are present in the structure.
+Arrays must be converted into a two-dimensional representation of rows and columns—like a relational table.
 This is referred to as flattening the JSON structured format.

-Indexing flattens and stores the JSON arrays, with their attributes and values, in a format that resembles a table of rows and columns.
-For complex JSON arrays in files, the resulting indexed data could be converted into a significant number of rows and fields, and could require a large amount of storage resources to hold the flattened data.
+When JSON files have arrays, especially complex, highly nested arrays, flattening can sometimes expand the objects and arrays into a significant number of rows and columns, and this could require a large amount of storage resources to hold the flattened data.
 This is often referred to as the JSON permutation explosion.

 Horizontal and Vertical Expansion Options